harvey8881010/Radar_gauge/README.md

 # Important Notices

-1. **For the file "Anakin_Diss_Code"**: Due to the order of the code, some functions are used before they are defined. **This version is for VIEW ONLY.** The results are exactly the same as the ones in the final dissertation report.
+1. **For the file "Anakin_Diss_Code.ipynb"**: Due to the order of the code, some functions are used before they are defined. **This version is for VIEW ONLY.** The results are exactly the same as the ones in the final dissertation report.
 Note that results from each run of the models might vary.

-2. **For Practical Use**: Use the file "Diss_code_updated" when attempting to run the code on your own machine.
+2. **For Practical Use**: Use the file "Diss_code_updated.ipynb" when attempting to run the code on your own machine.

 ---